stickman69420/Chegg/README.md

 # Chegg
-The hit game "Chegg" from "Gerg" on youtube but I made it into a web game
+The "hit" "game" "Chegg" from "Gerg" on "Youtube" but I made it into a "web" "game"